 Our greatest misfortune can catapult us into our greatest service for the Lord.
 Consider Joseph and Daniel, two Old Testament teens whose kidnappings took them to distant countries where they later become God’s ambassadors in strange lands.

 Saint Patrick died March 17, 461, a day that has since borne his name.
-Patrick was born about 389 in Britain.
+Patrick was born in the year 385 in Britain.
 His father was a deacon and his grandfather a priest.
-Roman protection of England had deteriorated, and bands of Irish invaders tormented coastal areas, pillaging farms, slaughtering villagers, kidnapping teens.
+Roman protection of England had deteriorated, and bands of Irish pirates tormented coastal areas, pillaging farms, slaughtering villagers, kidnapping teens.
 Patrick was taken at age 16.
 The Irish farmer who bought him put him to tending sheep, and somehow through all this Patrick found Christ.
 “The Lord opened to me a sense of my unbelief, that I might be converted with all my heart unto the Lord.”

 Following a daring escape at age 22, Patrick returned home to joyous parents who prayed that he would never again leave.
 But Patrick’s heart burned for his erstwhile captors, and one night he dreamt an Irishman was begging him to return and preach.
 After several years of Bible study, Patrick returned to Ireland as a missionary.
 The Irish were almost wholly unevangelized at the time, worshiping the elements, seeing evil spirits in trees and stones, and engaging in magic, even in human sacrifice, performed by the druids.
 “It very much becomes us,” he said, “to stretch our nets, that we may take for God a copious and crowded multitude.”
 And so he did, planting 200 churches and baptizing approximately 100,000 converts, despite a dozen attempts against his life and violent opposition from civil authorities.
 In his Confessions, he wrote, I am greatly a debtor to God, who has bestowed his grace so largely upon me, that multitudes were born again to God through me.
 The Irish, who had never had the knowledge of God and worshipped only idols and unclean things, have lately become the people of the Lord, and are called sons of God.